 Hiking Guides

 In 1993, John Carter published “Hiking the West Kootenay”.
-Two sections on the Purcells and many smaller trails were added for a total of 84 described hikes.
+Two sections on the Purcells and many smaller trails were added for 84 described hikes.
 But, just as a second edition was to come to press, in February 1996, John Carter died in an avalanche.
 The book was never published and there was a need for a new trail guide as many new trails had been built.

 That void was filled by the Copelands, an American couple who make their living by writing hiking guidebooks.
 In Canada, they wrote their controversial “Don’t Waste Your Time” books on the Canadian Rockies, Cascades, and BC Coast Mountains.
 They then moved to Riondel and wrote “Don’t Waste Your Time in the West Kootenay” published in 2000.
 It gives reliable road access information and trail descriptions and is well-liked by many locals.
 Hikes were rated from one to four boots and reflected their opinionated views.

-To quote them: “Asking locals for trail information led us to mountaineers who bushwhack like baboons and climb like lizards and whose advice therefore emphasizes vertical, trail-less terrain.
-What’s a hiker to do?
-Our precise, comprehensive directions will guide you to a transcendent mountain experience!”
-They were referring to the members of the Kootenay Mountaineering Club who showed them many of the routes, of which I am a proud member.
-Of course, we use all the same trails described in all their guidebooks.
+68 hikes were covered including several in north Washington and Idaho.
+Many were minor including 16 on lakes that nobody goes to.
 I find them very wordy.
 Going past the end of the trail is only for experienced mountaineers and no information is given.
 Virtually every KMC trip climbs a mountain.
 They renamed things – the “Old Growth Trail” was changed to “Cedar Grove”.
-Some hikes were duplicated – Kokanee Glacier exists as a day hike and a backpack (admittedly to Lemon Pass).
+Some hikes were duplicated – Kokanee Glacier is a day hike and a backpack (admittedly to Lemon Pass).
 In 2005, they followed up with “Where the Locals Hike in the West Kootenay”.
 Now with colour pictures but only 50 hikes, this was another economic venture for the Copelands.
 These two books were the only ones available for purchase in 2015.
 Amazingly they are still the go-to information sources for many.
-This is despite having completely up-to-date, free, and accurate hiking guides like Abby Wilson’s “West Kootenay Hiking”.
+This is despite having up-to-date, free, and accurate hiking guides like Abby Wilson’s “West Kootenay Hiking”.

 Hiking & Climbing Guides

-by Earl Whipple, Roger Laurilla, and William Putnam.
+Climbing Guide: The Columbia Mountains of Canada: West & South by Earl Whipple, Roger Laurilla, and William Putnam.
 Published by the American Alpine Club, the seventh and last edition came out in 1992.
 A new edition was to be published but conflicts arose between the ACC and Mr. Whipple and future editions will probably never see the light of day.

 David Jones of Revelstoke has written great climbing guides to the north Selkirks.